 In order for students to use these third-party software programs and services, certain personal identifying information - the student’s name, email address and/or user name - must be provided to the website operators.

 In addition, some of these approved web applications require parent/guardian consent for student use.
 Under federal law, these websites must provide parental notification and obtain verifiable parental consent before collecting personal information from children.
 See Children’s Online Privacy Protection Act “COPPA”); 16 C.F.R. § et seq.
 The law permits school districts to obtain this consent thereby eliminating the need for each website operator to request parental consent.

 In order to prevent parents and guardians from being unduly burdened with numerous individual requests for consent for each District-approved web application that requires it, by default, students have been opted in to utilizing these approved tools and applications.

 You may refuse to provide consent for Arlington Independent School District to provide personal identifying information for your child, consisting of, but not limited to first name, last name, AISD email address, and/or username to the operators of web-based educational programs and services by following the steps below.

 It is essential that parents and guardians understand that these approved web-based tools and applications are fundamental to students’ educational experiences, opportunities, and learning.
 If a parent or guardian chooses to restrict their student’s access to these approved tools and applications, the school district will disable the student’s access to all systems, including digital textbooks, Google Apps for Education, Canvas, and other core learning systems.

-With full understanding of how the disabling of student access to these systems would impact learning opportunities, parents and guardians who still desire to opt out of the parental permission for web-application usage can do so by following these instructions:
+With a full understanding of how the disabling of student access to these systems would impact learning opportunities, parents and guardians who still desire to opt-out of the parental permission for web-application usage can do so by following these instructions:

 If a parent or guardian has questions about this process or the decision to opt-out, please contact the Technology Integration & Innovation Department at (682) 867-7545.